 At Printing for Less, we are lucky to call Livingston, Montana our home and the majesty of Yellowstone National Park our neighbor.
 The mountains, rivers, and other amazing natural resources on our doorstep have instilled in us a deep appreciation and respect for the Earth, which inform our business practices and strategies.

 It goes without saying that our continued existence as a company is directly tied to the continued health and prosperity of the environment.
-Brooke Seidel, Customer Advocate, sums it up: “We want to be in business for a long time and we cannot leave a large footprint on our environment.
+Brooke Seidel, a Printing for Less Customer Advocate, sums it up: “We want to be in business for a long time and we cannot leave a large footprint on our environment.
 Being conscious of that will help us to be a great business in the long term.”
 Respecting and nurturing the resources we depend on in our day-to-day is vital to our continued success and that of our clients.

 A Sustainable Future for Printing

-At Printing For Less, we are hoping to set an example and lead the printing industry towards a more sustainable future.
+At Printing for Less, we are hoping to set an example and lead the printing industry towards a more sustainable future.
 Our eco-forward strategies—targeting materials, energy consumption, and waste management—show us and our industry that going green is not only a responsible choice but a business-savvy one as well.